Do you have outstanding debt hanging over your head?

 A good place to start is to take a look at your last month’s expenses from bank or credit card statements.
 To organize your expenses, you could use a paper budget or an Excel spreadsheet.
 You could also use an app like Mint to budget your expenses.
 You’ll want to create categories for each expense in order to set a limit for that category, and also list your income.
 Be sure your budget never exceeds your income — if it does, there might be some items you’ll need to cut.

-If you’re finding budgeting on paper or computer doesn’t work for you, you might consider using the envelope method — an old fashioned way of managing money.
+If you’re finding budgeting on paper or computer doesn’t work for you, you might consider using the envelope method — an old-fashioned way of managing money.
 To this day, many people still use the envelope method to manage their money and keep their spending under control.
-Check out how to use the envelope method here.

 5. Gain momentum by laddering your debts